Angiotensin II Receptor Blockers (ARBs) for High Blood Pressure

 How Well It Works

-Angiotensin II receptor blockers (ARBs) reduce blood pressure as effectively as angiotensin-converting enzyme (ACE) inhibitors but are less likely to cause the cough that is associated with ACE inhibitors.
+Angiotensin II receptor blockers (ARBs) lower blood pressure and help prevent a heart attack or stroke.
+ARBs work as well as angiotensin-converting enzyme (ACE) inhibitors but are less likely to cause the cough that is associated with ACE inhibitors.1

-If you are taking an ARB because you have diabetes and early signs of kidney problems, or have kidney disease, these medicines can slow or prevent further damage to your kidneys.1
+If you are taking an ARB because you have diabetes and early signs of kidney problems, or because you have kidney disease, these medicines can slow or prevent further damage to your kidneys.1

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.